Pain & Injury · 關

 Aftercare

-Simple homecare and what to expect next.
-We coordinate with RMT or kinesiology when it helps.
+Simple things to do at home and a heads-up on what comes next.
+We loop in RMT or kinesiology when it helps.

 A closer look